jhzuo/jhzuo.github.io/_pages/about.md

 News
 ======
+- **Dec.
+2023**: Two papers about split learning on the mobile edge and context-aware probabilistic maximum coverage bandits are accepted to INFOCOM 2024.
 - **Oct.
 2023**: Our work on online pause and resume for carbon-aware load shifting is accepted to SIGMETRICS 2024.
 - **Sept.
 2023**: Our work on adversarial attacks on online learning to rank is accepted to NeurIPS 2023.
 - **June 2023**: Our work on intelligent communication planning for constrained environmental IoT sensing is accepted to SECON 2023.